Join Us & Get Wine 101 Course 75% Off

 Bridge Pa Triangle

-Adjacent to Gimblet Gravells, this subregion was also formed over thousands of years of the Ngaruroro River changing course.
+Adjacent to Gimblett Gravels, this subregion was also formed over thousands of years of the Ngaruroro River changing course.

 Te Awanga

-Classy Chardonnay and fragrant, early ripening reds like Cabernet Franc are grown beachfront.
-Although a maritime influence extends throughout Hawkes Bay, Te Awanga displays the most dramatic effects of the temperate coastal climate and long growing season.
-The wines often exhibit a distinct saline, mineral, wet stone character due to the intimate proximity to the sea.
+Classy Chardonnay and fragrant, early-ripening reds like Cabernet Franc grow close to the coast.
+Although a maritime influence extends throughout Hawke’s Bay, Te Awanga displays the most dramatic effects of the temperate coastal climate and long growing season.
+Consequently, the wines often exhibit crisp acidity and subtle saline minerality.

-Hawkes Bay is arguably New Zealand’s greatest wine region, which would in turn make it one of the world’s.
-From Te Awanga Chardonnay to the Bordeaux blends of Gimblett Gravels and Bridge Pa, to Esk Valley Syrah, Crownthorpe Sauvignon Blanc and inspired aromatics, there’s little Hawkes Bay can’t do.
+Hawke’s Bay is arguably New Zealand’s most complete wine region.
+Altogether, from Te Awanga Chardonnay to the Bordeaux blends of Gimblett Gravels and Bridge Pa, to Esk Valley Syrah, Crownthorpe Sauvignon Blanc, and inspired aromatics, Hawke’s Bay demonstrates remarkable versatility.
+There’s little Hawke’s Bay can’t do.

 Written byChris Howard